davdar/maam/writeup/paper.markdown

 ``````````````````````````````````````````````````

 \paragraph{Execution}
-To execute the interpreter we must introduce one more parameter.
-In the
+In the concrete semantics, execution takes the form of a least-fixed-point
-concrete semantics, execution takes the form of a least-fixed-point computation
+computation over a collecting semantics.
+This in general requires a
-over the collecting semantics.
-This in general requires a join-semilattice
+join-semilattice structure for some `Σ` and a transition function `Σ → Σ`.
-structure for some `Σ` and a transition function `Σ → Σ`.
-However, we no longer
+However, we no longer have a function `Σ → Σ`; we have a monadic function `Exp
-have a function `Σ → Σ`; we have a monadic function `Exp → M(Exp)` which does
+→ M(Exp)` which does not immediately admit a least-fixed-point iteration to
-not immediately admit a least-fixed-point iteration to execute the analysis.
+execute the analysis.

-To solve this, we require that monadic actions `Exp → M(Exp)` form a Galois
+To solve this we require that monadic actions `Exp → M(Exp)` form a Galois
 connection with a transition system `Σ → Σ`.
 This Galois connection serves two
 purposes.
 First, it allows us to implement the analysis by converting our
 interpreter to the transition system `Σ → Σ` through `γ`.
 Second, this Galois
 connection serves to _transport other Galois connections_ as part of our
 correctness framework.
-For example, given concrete and abstract versions of
+This will allow us to construct Galois connections
-`Val`, we carry `CVal α⇄γ AVal` through this Galois connection to establish `CΣ
+between monads `m₁ α⇄γ m₂` and derive Galois connections between transition
-α⇄γ AΣ`.
+systems `Σ₁ α⇄γ Σ₂` for free.

 A collecting-semantics execution of our interpreter is then defined as the
 least-fixed-point iteration of `step` transported through the Galois connection